Crawford Junction HUT

 Access

 From Boo Boo the track sidles along the bush faces for a half hour or so to some dry rocks, the larger and more weatherproof of which is 20m uphill from the track.
 A plastic water barrel has been placed there to provide a bit of water.
 The track drops from here in a series of steps into Pinnacle Creek, then up and over a narrow rib into Alice Creek.
 It crosses another rib into Meharry Creek and up onto the terrace and clearing where Twins Hut used to be.
 The re-established route starts here dropping steeply off the terrace and angling down a steep overgrowing slip into the riverbed.
+This bit was trimmed, marked and had a couple of poles placed on it in February '25.

 There follows an actively unstable section with big boulders and short bush detours to an unmarked side-creek where the track enters the bush, climbs, then sidles across the bush faces above the river.
-The track drops back to the riverbed at the unnamed creek 500m downriver from Blue Duck Creek.
-A mix of track and boulder travel takes you to the Blue Duck which is crossed to another short section of track that takes you to where the Kokatahi cuts into a shingle bluff.
-A short wade is required to get you around the bluff and back onto open riverbed.

-The Kokatahi can usually forded here, and a direct line taken up the flats on the TR to the Crawford River which currently runs in three normally easy forded braids opposite the Hut.
+There is a fresh slip on this section opposite Davie Creek that has been slowing parties a bit.
+The track is regained and is followed to where it drops back to the riverbed at the unnamed creek 500m downriver from Blue Duck Creek.
+A mix of track and boulder travel takes you to just above the Blue Duck where the Kokatahi can usually forded at normal flows.
+Once on the TR a direct line can be taken up the flats to the Crawford River which currently runs in two, normally easy forded braids opposite the Hut.
 If a ford above the Blue Duck is not possible, continue up the riverbed on the TL (with one small, tracked bluff detour) to where the Kokatahi splits into two braids just above the Crawford confluence.
-If a ford is possible here, continue another 20 minutes upriver to the cableway.
+If a ford is not possible here either, continue another 20 minutes upriver to the cableway.
 In addition to the Kokatahi, both Alice and Blue Duck creeks could be dangerous or uncrossable if running high.
-Allow 4-5 hours for the journey from Boo Boo to Crawford Junction and be prepared for some quintessentially rough West Coast bush and river travel.
+The tracked bush sections are holding up well but the regen is coming back quite fast on the more open and disturbed patches, including a fair bit of nettle.
+Daniel Gillies intends taking a CTC group in to do some work on the trail this coming April.
+Allow 5-6 hours for the journey from Boo Boo to Crawford Junction.
+Some parties are taking longer probably because they aren't used to the rough West Coast bush and river travel.

 Location